 Advanced Research Assistant

-- Good experience in handling mammalian cells (tissue culture).
+- Good experience in handling mammalian cells (tissue dissociation and/or culture).

-- Experience of core molecular biology techniques e.g. PCR, RT-PCR, cloning.
+- Experience of core molecular biology techniques e.g. PCR, RT-PCR.

 - Strict adherence to SOPs and attention to detail when performing routine tasks.